 1. YAMAHA HS 5/7/8 Studio Monitor Speaker

-“The best-rated studio monitors”
+“The best-rated studio monitor”

 Musicians who use it: Linkin Park, Kygo, Digitalism, Amine Edge